rusefi/rusefi_documentation/Hardware/microrusefi/Hardware_microRusEfi.md

-microrusEFI is a highly integrated board version of the rusEFI ECU.
-The microrusEFI ECU is targeted at port-injected gasoline engines up to 4 cylinders.
+microRusEFI is a highly integrated board version of the rusEFI ECU.
+The microRusEFI ECU is targeted at port-injected gasoline engines up to 4 cylinders.

 [Connector Pinout](Hardware_microRusEfi_wiring)

-The latest schematics for the microrusEFI ECU are available at https://github.com/rusefi/hw_microRusEfi/blob/master/microRusEfi_Schematic.pdf
+The latest schematics for the microRusEFI ECU are available at https://github.com/rusefi/hw_microRusEfi/blob/master/microRusEfi_Schematic.pdf

 [Forum thread](https://rusefi.com/forum/viewtopic.php?f=4&t=1538)